 USD 352 will be transporting approximately 300 students.
-Cooperative compliance with Kansas School Transportation Laws and USD 352 Board of Education Student Transportation Guidelines is a must in fairness to all concerned.
+Cooperative fees.
+Fees will be charged for various subject areas or activities as compliance with Kansas School Transportation Laws and USD 352 Board of Education Student Transportation Guidelines is a must in fairness to all concerned.
 Bus students will receive a copy of these rules.